oceanseth/BazaarPlanner/README.md

 # BazaarPlanner
 A web application for planning and optimizing your Bazaar strategies.

-Built with Vite.
+Builds and Releases upon push to production to https://www.bazaarplanner.com Or, runs locally at http://localhost:3000

 ## 🚀 Getting Started